jitsi/jitsi-meet-electron-sdk/README.md

 Supported Electron versions: >= 11.

 ## Installation
-This package contains native code for some utilities.
-You'll need [node-gyp](https://github.com/nodejs/node-gyp) to build it and also you'll need to rebuild the package for Electron.
-For more information see [Using Native Node Modules](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md) and [electron-rebuild](https://github.com/electron/electron-rebuild).

-NOTE: For Linux install libxtst-dev and libpng++-dev (`sudo apt-get install libxtst-dev libpng++-dev`).
-This dependencies are related to RobotJS which is a dependency of this package.
-You can see the build instructions for RobotJS [here](https://github.com/jitsi/robotjs/tree/jitsi#building)
+Install from npm:

+    npm install @jitsi/electron-sdk

+Note: This package contains native code for the remote control module.
+Binary prebuilds are downloaded during install for Windows x64 and ia32, Linux x64 and Mac x64 and arm64.

 ## Usage
 #### Remote Control